 If there is a place for foodies this place is Bali.
 For vegans Bali is at the top of the list when you talk about food, you will be very happy there with plenty of options to eat.
 We loved the idea of having always something for everyone.

-Most of the spots in Bali produce they own products and someplace if you eat there you are also contributing for local community support.
+Most of the spots in Bali produce their own products and someplace if you eat there you are also contributing to local community support.
 Bali is a win-win situation; you are eating healthy food and help.

 Balinese cuisine uses a variety of spices, blended with fresh vegetables, meat and fish.
 The cuisine has influence from Chinese and Indian; as the inhabitants are majority Hindu the culinary are distinct from the rest of Indonesia.
 The island has numerous cooking schools where every day many tourists learn the traditional Balinese cuisine.

 We love the local market, where we can buy fresh fruit.
 If you want a budget option of eating in Bali just go to warungs (food stands).
 They usually are a small family business, specified on a certain menu.
 One of our favourites is My Warung, they have branches in most of the places on the island, like Canggu or Ubud (we went to this one).
 The food is delicious!

 Bali has so many dishes to choose but, the base for everything is mostly rice.
 We love the Nasi Campur (mixed rice), Babi Guling (roasted suckling pig) or Iga Babi (pork ribs).
 Here you can also, treat yourself with a fabulous high tea.
 We love so much the one from Métis, they were so kind that they even made a special high tea for us because Sandrina is allergic to strawberries.